ankitects/addon-docs/src/command-line-use.md

 $ pip install anki
 ```

-Then you create use it in a .py file, like so:
+Then you can use it in a .py file, like so:

 ```python
 from anki.collection import Collection